kletobias/p2022/_projects/advanced-geospatial-feature-creation.md

 ```

 ## Creating The Final GPS Column
 Using the `assign` function from the pandas library, a new column `gps_dd` is created.
 Its values are tuples of GPS coordinates for each subway and suburban train station found in the data.
 This step is needed in order to apply the `Point` conversion from the `shapely.geometry` module.
 This conversion makes it possible to integrate the features created here into the listings data in the core dataset.
 It enables us to compute distances between listings and any station found in the two datasets processed here.
-The ability to compute distances between features gives a powerful tool, that can enhance the results we get from interpreting a tree based model in the later stages of this project for example.
+The ability to compute distances between features gives a powerful tool that can enhance the results we get from interpreting a tree based model in the later stages of this project for example.

 ```python